 Eusebius had evidently been persuaded by Dionysius of Alexandria that John the apostle did not write the Book of Revelation and seized on this ambiguous passage in Papias to propose a separate, non-apostolic 'elder John' as the author.
 Eusebius' History of the Church was widely read in the East and so would have directly influenced the leaders of the Oriental Churches to reject the Book of Revelation for not being the work of the apostle John.
-It was subsequently excluded from the New Testament canon of the Eastern Church for many centuries, and it was not until Andrew, Bishop of Caesarea in Cappadocia, wrote his Commentary on the Apocalypse, in 611 CE, that a slow process of reacceptance began.
+It was subsequently excluded from the New Testament canon of the Eastern Church for many centuries.
+In the Western Church, Eusebius' book was not so widely read, perhaps because of his support of the heretical Arian position prior to the Ecumenical Council of Nicaea, and so the apostolic authorship of the Book of Revelation was undisputed until the early 19th century, when the scholars in the universities started asking 'critical' questions.